Table of Contents

 Mrs. Thomas was incarcerated for most of the first years of the child’s life.
 However, she was eventually released.
 In 1998, Mrs. Thomas filed an order to show cause alleging Mr. Stephenson denied her visitation.
 She also requested that she be awarded custody, claiming that Mr. Stephenson was not related by blood to the child.
 She claimed the affidavit was a forgery.
 She requested blood testing.

-The court ordered father, mother, and the child to submit to blood tests.
+The court ordered the father, mother, and the child to submit to blood tests.
 Mr. Stephenson asked the court to first determine whether a paternity test was in the child’s best interests.
 The court denied Mr. Stephenson’s request to first determine if paternity testing was in the child’s best interests before ordering that testing to be completed.
 Mr. Stephenson brought this special action seeking review of that order.

 “Best Interests of the Child” Test Not Required for a Child Born Out of Wedlock

-Mr. Stephenson claims the court should have ordered an evidentiary hearing to determine if it was in the child’s best interest to have paternity of the child challenged before ordering paternity testing.
+Mr. Stephenson claims the court should have ordered an evidentiary hearing to determine if it was in the child’s best interest to have the paternity of the child challenged before ordering paternity testing.
 The hearing, he argues, should have determined whether the testing is in the child’s best interest.
 He relies on the case of Ban v.
 Quigley, 812 P.2d 1014 (1990).
 That case held that Arizona’s “strong public policy of preserving the family unit” requires a best-interests-of-child determination before paternity testing may be ordered.

 Under Arizona law, a mother may start a proceeding to establish paternity.
 After paternity is established, the court addresses custody and visitation issues.
 Any modification of the custody and/ or visitation orders must include an examination of the child’s best interests.

-If paternity testing shows that the putative father is not the biological father, the father may seek custody as a non-parent under very limited circumstances.
+If paternity testing shows that the putative father is not the biological father, the father may seek custody as a nonparent under very limited circumstances.
 This also requires the court to look into the child’s best interests.
 The legislature has provided that a paternity determination is made before a custody or visitation determination can be made.
 A hearing on custody must include a determination of the child’s best interests.

 However, the Court of Appeals noted that the statute in effect when the affidavit was made did not require it to be filed.
 The fact that Mr. Stephenson did not file the documents did not deprive him of his presumption of paternity arising from the signed Affidavit of Acknowledgment of Paternity.

-Mr. Stephenson argues that, under the law, a voluntary acknowledgement of paternity is presumed valid until proven otherwise.
+Mr. Stephenson argues that, under the law, a voluntary acknowledgment of paternity is presumed valid until proven otherwise.
 The Court of Appeals agreed.
 The presumption can only be rebutted by clear and convincing evidence of fraud, duress or material mistake of fact.

-Mrs. Thomas might have rescinded the acknowledgement of paternity within 60 days of the date it was entered.
+Mrs. Thomas might have rescinded the acknowledgment of paternity within 60 days of the date it was entered.
 After that, she can only challenge it on the basis of fraud, duress or material mistake of fact.
 She bears the burden of proving one of those elements.
 If she makes that showing, the court could order the parents and child to submit to genetic testing.
 If the genetic tests demonstrate that Mr. Stephenson was not the biological father, the court could vacate the determination of paternity.

 Here, the trial court ignored the burden of proof imposed on a mother challenging an acknowledgment of paternity.
 Instead, the court accepted Mrs. Thomas’ bare allegations.
-Relying on them, it ruled the acknowledgement of paternity to be “suspect”.
+Relying on them, it ruled the acknowledgment of paternity to be “suspect”.
 It concluded, erroneously, that “the court must disregard it”.

 The lower court allowed Mrs. Thomas to attack Mr. Stephenson’s presumed paternity without establishing fraud, duress, or material mistake of fact.
-This was error.
+This was an error.
 One of more of these elements must be established at an evidentiary hearing before the presumption is rebutted.